Galaxy Watch 4: Samsung is coming for Apple Watch's crown with Wear OS 3

-There's one clear go-to smartwatch for iOS: that's the Apple Watch.
-But for Android, there hasn't been that singular option.
+There's one clear go-to smartwatch for iOS: the Apple Watch.
+But for Android, there hasn't been a singular option.
 Will the Samsung Galaxy Watch 4 finally be that watch?
-At Samsung's newest folding-phone-focused Unpacked announcement where the latest Galaxy Z Fold 3 and Z Flip 3 phones were unveiled, the company also announced its latest watches, the Galaxy Watch 4 and Watch 4 Classic, which can be preordered now and go on sale Aug.
-27. They're the first Samsung watches to have a new Google co-designed Wear OS 3, which isn't coming to other watches until next year.
+At Samsung's newest folding-phone-focused Unpacked announcement where the latest Galaxy Z Fold 3 and Z Flip 3 phones were unveiled, the company also announced the Galaxy Watch 4 and Watch 4 Classic -- which can be preordered now and go on sale Aug.
+27. They're the first Samsung watches to have the Google co-designed Wear OS 3, which isn't coming to other smartwatches until next year.
 Following the already-excellent Watch Active 3, will the Galaxy Watch 4 be even better?
 It certainly looks like it.

 Much like previous Samsung watches, there are two designs: a sleeker, less expensive Watch 4 and a more traditional-looking Watch 4 Classic.
 The latter brings back Samsung's physically rotating outer bezel and has more traditional watch-like looks and straps.
 The prices ramp up based on either design ($250 for the aluminum 40mm Watch 4, $350 for the stainless steel 42mm Watch 4 Classic), size (the larger 42mm Watch 4/46mm Watch 4 Classic cost an extra $30) or LTE data compatibility (an extra $50 on top of that).
 In the UK, the Watch 4 starts at £249, and the Classic at £349.
 Australian prices are TBD.